Caramel Apple Cobbler with Cookie Dough Topping

 Instructions

-• Preheat oven to 375 degrees with the rack in the center.
-Prepare a baking sheet by lining with aluminum foil.
+• Prep.
+Preheat oven to 375°F (190°C) with the rack in the center.
+Prepare a baking sheet by lining it with aluminum foil.

-• Combine the apples, brown sugar, cornstarch, cinnamon, cloves, and allspice in a large mixing bowl.
-Pour the filling into a deep pie dish or 9×9 square baking pan.
-Cover it with foil, place on the foil lined baking sheet, and bake for 20 minutes, until the filling is juicy and the apples are soft.
+• Make and pre-bake filling.
+In a large mixing bowl, combine the diced apples, brown sugar, cornstarch, cinnamon, cloves, and allspice.
+Pour the mixture into a 13×9 baking dish.
+Cover with foil, place on the prepared baking sheet, and bake for 20 minutes, until the filling is juicy and the apples are soft.

-• While the filling is baking, make the topping.
-Beat the butter and sugar in a large mixing bowl using an electric mixer on medium speed.
-Beat for about 3 minutes, until fluffy.
-Add the egg and beat 1 minute.
-Add the flour, baking powder, and salt and beat on low until just combined.
+• Make the topping.
+While the filling is baking, beat the butter and sugar in a large mixing bowl using an electric mixer on medium speed until fluffy, about 3 minutes.
+Add the egg and beat for 1 minute.
+Gradually add the flour, baking powder, and salt, and beat on low until just combined.

-• Allow to cool 20 minutes before serving.
-Can be served warm or room temperature.
-Best with a scoop of vanilla ice cream on top.
+• Serve.
+Allow the cobbler to cool for 20 minutes before serving.
+Serve warm or at room temperature, ideally with a scoop of vanilla ice cream on top.

 Notes